prajwel/curvit/README.md

     ├── LEVL1AS1UVT20161005G06_084T01_9000000710_05546_V2.2_dqr.xml
     └── README.txt
 ```
 Please read the `README.txt` for details on Level2 data and what it contains. `RAS_VIS` directory contains images that were corrected for satellite drift by using the VIS (visible) channel.
 For the images inside `RAS_NUV` directory, NUV (near-ultraviolet) channel was used.
 For most cases, the data from `RAS_VIS` would be suitable.
-If you have downloaded a dataset that is different than the one mentioned above, check the statistics inside `DISCLAIMER.txt` to decide what to use.
+If you download a dataset that is different than the one mentioned above, check the statistics inside `DISCLAIMER.txt` to decide what to use.

 Our directory of interest,`RAS_VIS`, has the following contents.
 ```